malasie/p.stoch/README.md

 # p.stoch - Stochastic processes
-This is a repository with excersieses I've done for my "Stochastic processes: basics and application" class.
+### This is a repository with excersieses I've done for my "Stochastic processes: basics and application" class.

+In the file "programs" all the programs for the excercises I've done